MARTIMM/BSON/README.md

 change at any time.
 The public API should not be considered stable*.

 * 0.9.17
-  * bugfixes in BSON::Document
+  * Bugfixes in BSON::Document
+  * Changes caused by perl6 6.c.
+Z operator changes and datetime usage
+  * Ideas about parallel computing entries revised.
+Now only non-subdocuments are calculated in parallel.
+Subducuments are calculated when encode() is called.
 * 0.9.16
-  * move around things
+  * Move around things
-  * some subs exported
+  * Some subs exported
 * 0.9.15
   * ```@*INC``` is gone, ```use lib``` is the way.
 A lot of changes done by zoffixznet.